zemuldo/learning/a_kubernetes_course/part_1/README.md

 2. Distributed workloads.
 Kubernetes is very useful when you want to run distributed tasks on different containers as you manage the containers together.
 3. Self-healing and Scaling services.
 K8s is also perfect when your application requires auto-scaling and self-healing as Kubernetes will keep check of containers health and load.
 When the load hits the threshold, Kubernetes will add nodes to server your load.
-It will also keep track of container status and kill and replace containers with errors with no downtime.
+It will also keep track of container status and kill and replace containers with errors with no downtime. b.bb. .
 4. Hybrid and Multicloud applications.
 There are reasons why you may run your app in a multi-cloud mode in which case Kubernetes can run clusters in the different cloud for you with so much easy management.
 5. Serverless Applications.